AzureCerulean/mergerfs/README.md

 # DESCRIPTION

-**mergerfs** is a union filesystem geared towards simplifying storage and management of files across numerous commodity storage devices.
+**Mergerfs** is a union file system designed to simplify storage and file management through innumerable, widely available, storage devices.
 It is similar to **mhddfs**, **unionfs**, and **aufs**.

 # FEATURES

-* Runs in userspace (FUSE)
+* Run in userspace (FUSE)
-* Configurable behaviors
+* Configurable behavior
-* Support for extended attributes (xattrs)
+* Supports extended attributes (xattrs)
-* Support for file attributes (chattr)
+* Supports file attributes (chattr)
 * Runtime configurable (via xattrs)
-* Safe to run as root
+* Safely run as root
-* Opportunistic credential caching
+* Opportunistic Credentials Caching
-* Works with heterogeneous filesystem types
+* Suitable for heterogeneous file system types
-* Handling of writes to full drives (transparently move file to drive with capacity)
+* Negotiate write to full drive (transparently move the file to a drive with enough capacity)
-* Handles pool of readonly and read/write drives
+* Handling pf read-only and read / write drive pools
-* Turn read-only files into symlinks to increase read performance
+* Convert read-only files to symbolic links to improve read performance

 # How it works

-mergerfs logically merges multiple paths together.
-Think a union of sets.
-The file/s or directory/s acted on or presented through mergerfs are based on the policy chosen for that particular action.
-Read more about policies below.
+Mergerfs logically fuses several paths together.
+Consider the joining of sets.
+The files or folders presented or represented by mergerfs are based on the policies selected for this particular operation.
+Learn more about the policies below.

 ```
 A         +      B        =       C